dgarijo/docs-OSTrails/docs/commons/dmp/mappings/Austrian-FWF–maDMP-mapping.rst

-Austrian FWF – maDMP mapping Testing
+Austrian FWF – maDMP mapping
 ===============================================

 We performed a mapping for each section using te Evaluation Rubric of the FWF template.